PHPCSStandards/PHPCSStandards.github.io/wiki/Annotated-ruleset.xml.md

     your ruleset.xml file, you can set the namespace prefix using the namespace attribute of the ruleset tag.

-    For example, if your namespace format for snifs is MyProject\CS\Standard\Sniffs\Category, set the namespace to
+    For example, if your namespace format for sniffs is MyProject\CS\Standard\Sniffs\Category, set the namespace to
     MyProject\CS\Standard (everything up to \Sniffs\) -->